German nativity scene

 Frequently Asked Questions About Nativität

-What is the difference between Nativität and a Krippe?
+what’s the main difference between Nativität and Krippe?

 D